| Matera,

 caves in the Murgia bedrock - but the most impressive layer

 of history is the city itself.
+In

 Matera, the ash-grey sassi - the famous cave-and-stone houses